Quramy/dgeni-ngdocs-example/README.md

 gulp dgeni
 ```

-Run Dgeni to build ngdoc.
+Run Dgeni to perse ngdoc comments in your scripts and write to htmls.

 ### `serve:docs`